patrickbucher/packer-images/README.md

 - `http/meta-data` must be available, even though it is just an empty file
 - Make sure that the escaping of the `casper` command is accurate.
+- Use the server images for the desktop installation, too; the desktop image only provides a graphical installer from a live GUI environment, which is bad for automation.

 ## Links